mjavason/Image-Optical-Character-Recognition/README.md

 - **npm run build**

   - This script is used to build the project for production.
-It will bundle your code, minify files and store them in a 'build' folder.
+It will bundle your code, minify files, and store them in a 'build' folder.

 - **npm run start**